movebank/movebank-api-doc/movebank-api.md

 | 2911207|            653| 2911109|
 | 2911208|            653| 2911113|
 | 2911209|            653| 2911131|
+...
 ```

 Tags can contain event data for more than one sensor type.
 Here you can see what sensor data are provided by each tag.
-Keep in mind that in Movebank, all attribute values for each imported event record (i.e. line containing a timestamp in the original data file) are assigned to one sensor type.
+Keep in mind that in Movebank, all attribute values for each imported event record (i.e., a row containing a timestamp in the original data file) are assigned to one sensor type.
 In some cases measurements for multiple sensors are contained in one line, in which case all of those measurements will be associated with the primary sensor as chosen by the user.
 For example, GPS units commonly provide tabular data that include a temperature measurement in the same line of data with each GPS fix.
-In this case both the temperature and location coordinates will have the sensor type GPS (i.e. sensor_type_id 653).
+In this case both the temperature and location coordinates will have the sensor type GPS (sensor_type_id 653).
 To more thoroughly evaluate what kinds sensor information are contained in a study, you'll want to see what event data attributes are present.

 #### Get study attributes for a sensor in a study
 `https://www.movebank.org/movebank/service/direct-read?entity_type=study_attribute&study_id=2911040&sensor_type_id=653`